 The combination of graphical primitive objects, transformation objects, the mechanism of constraints and unlimited recursivity enables a user to create very complex drawings from a small number of relatively simple components.
 The simple elements -- drawing primitive objects, containers, references, transformations and constraints -- can be combined endlessly to model virtually any graphical system.
 Since there are no limitations on how these components can be interconnected, your creative capabilities aren't limited either.

-The GLG ready-made graph and input widget objects are examples of intricate objects with complex behavior built completely in the GLG Builder with no programming.
+The GLG ready-made chart, dials, meters, sliders and other input widget objects are examples of intricate objects with complex behavior built completely in the GLG Builder with no programming.

 A GLG object is inherently dynamic.
 Unlike other graphical systems where dynamic features must be tediously and explicitly applied, all attributes of a GLG object are dynamic by definition.